In this guide we’ll cover:

 When thinking of what to get for your natural hair care routine and the products needed to slay those natural hair extensions, revisit the LOC Method and shop products for this application.
 The LOC method requires a lotion or leave-in conditioner, an oil product, and a styling cream – applied in that order – to really keep those curls poppin’.

-To find the right hair products for your hair type, we’ve reviewed a few products on our own and have shared them below for reference.
+To find the right hair products such as afro hair for your hair type, we’ve reviewed a few products on our own and have shared them below for reference.

 Take your hair’s porosity into consideration when shopping for products as well.
 Those with high porosity hair will want to stay away from heavy styling oils.
 Whereas those with low porosity hair may want to stay away from using foams or products with little to no oil.